 Explore the idea of performance both on stage and in our daily life.

-Students in Spectaculum study the idea of performance by studying, writing about, and participating in performance-oriented projects.
-The vital skills of collaboration, time-management, critical analysis, interpretation, and problem-solving provide a basic groundwork for a successful college career and beyond, no matter your major.
-You will learn advanced critical thinking and problem solving skills by taking a script and translating it into a finished production -- a colossal exercise in critical thinking.
-You learn how to stay calm in a crisis, understand deadlines and respect them, improve self-confidence, and become very resourceful.
+Students in Spectaculum engage with the idea of performance by studying, writing about and participating in performance-oriented projects.
+The vital skills of collaboration, time-management, critical analysis, interpretation and problem-solving provide a basic groundwork for a successful college career and beyond, no matter your major.
+You will learn advanced critical thinking and problem solving skills by taking a script and translating it into a finished production—a colossal exercise in critical thinking.
+You learn how to stay calm in a crisis, understand and respect deadlines, improve self-confidence and become more resourceful.
 This learning community is perfect for students who enjoyed participating in the performing arts in high school or for complete novices who are interested in acquiring new skills that will help them to be successful in their future endeavors.
 The courses that are a part of this learning community are ENGL 203C Special Topics: Introduction to Drama and THEA 151C Introduction to Theater.

 FAQ's